undp/performance-app-methodology/methodology/efficiency/pipeline.md

 ## Limitations

 - The system does not count Central Bureau opportunities correctly if the funds are allocated to multiple departments (i.e. typically country offices or HQ departments).
-Unity team is working on a feature to fix this by introducing a parent-subsidiary relationships for opportunities.
+Unity team is working on a feature to fix this by introducing a parent-subsidiary relationship for opportunities.